Baudoux, Ernest

 Geschiedenis

-Ernest Baudoux, born in France, became one of Jersey’s most prominent photographers after relocating in the island in 1869.
-He made his name primarily in portrait photography but also documented the landscapes, major events, and everyday life of Jersey throughout the late 19th century.
+Charles Ernest Baudoux, born in France around late November of 1827.
+He moved to Jersey with his wife and son in 1869.
+He made his name primarily in portrait photography but also photographed property, the landscape, significant social occasions, and pretty much anything of note or interest throughout the late 19th century.

 In his studio, Baudoux produced portraits of Jersey’s wealthier residents.
 His use of a sliding plate mechanism allowed him to take two exposures on a single glass plate, giving him the option to select the best image.
 Retouching was a common practice at the time, and Baudoux applied it extensively to enhance his subjects, particularly improving their complexions and removing imperfections.
-This attention to detail was one of the key aspects of his work.

 Baudoux’s impact on Jersey’s photographic heritage is significant, and his work remains an important part of the island’s visual history.